 Saint Anthony's Offers Look Good Feel Better for Women with Cancer

-(Alton, IL) -- Area women experiencing the appearance-related side effects of chemotherapy and radiation treatments can learn helpful beauty techniques to help restore their appearance and self-image at the next Look Good Feel Better program, scheduled for Monday, July 21 at 10 a.m., in Saint Clare’s Professional Building, Suite 303, located at 815 E. Fifth Street, Alton.
+Area women experiencing the appearance-related side effects of chemotherapy and radiation treatments can learn helpful beauty techniques to help restore their appearance and self-image at the next Look Good Feel Better program, scheduled for Monday, September 16 at 10 a.m., in Saint Clare’s Professional Building, Suite 303, located at 815 E. Fifth Street, Alton.

 In partnership with the American Cancer Society, Saint Anthony's Health Center offers the Look Good Feel Better program to help women learn more about makeup techniques, skin care, nail care, and options related to hair loss such as wigs, turbans, and scarves;